 S = SPECIAL TEAMS (ALL PHASES)

 Summing the ODDS ratings yields how much the team’s record is above or below 50%.
-Therefore, the maximum ODDS rating is 50% (undefeated teams), and the minimum ODDS rating is -50% (winless teams).
+Therefore, the maximum ODDS total is 50% (undefeated teams), and the minimum ODDS total is -50% (winless teams).

 EX: An 8-2 team has an 80% win percentage.
 Their ODDS total is 80% – 50% = +30% through ten games.